 After getting a nice slice of peel, use your paring knife to give your twists a crisp edge.
-Incredibly versatile, the peel from a piece of citrus can be used for twists, cut into intricate shapes, or even rolled into a citrus rose for those looking for a more complex cocktail garnish.
+Incredibly versatile, the peel from a piece of citrus can be used for perfect twists, cut into intricate shapes, or even rolled into a citrus rose for those looking for a more complex cocktail garnish.

 GROW YOUR OWN

 Another quick cocktail garnish trick is simply to add fresh herbs.
 A sprig of rosemary or thyme adds a freshness to your cocktail and bunches of mint and basil give aroma as well as a welcome punch of color.